jeromepalayoor/HACK-AC-2022-CTF/README.md

-# A write up for the HACK@AC CTF 2022 by Jerome Palayoor
+# Write up for the HACK@AC CTF 2022 by Jerome Palayoor
 ***

 ### By category